flywheel-apps/bids-app-template/README.md

 to any gear.
 The file `manifest.json` provides examples of inputs, configuration parameters, and references.
 This template can be uploaded as is and will run as a gear.

-Run the tests in the top level directory with:
+Run the tests from the top level directory with:

 ```bash
 ./tests/bin/docker-test.sh